sinaro/prs-training-uio/README.md

                   rename(IID=sample.ID) %>%
                   mutate(FID = IID) %>%
                   select(FID, IID, sex)
-# save the covariate file (this can be useful when we want to consider the effect of covariate (sex) in PRS.R2 after combining the file with PCs.
+# save the covariate file (this can be useful when we want to compare the the null model explained variance (sex, age, PCs, etc) to that of PRS.
 Keep header of the file).
 utils::write.table(eurfamily.fam, "eurfamily.cov", sep="\t", row.names = FALSE, col.names = TRUE, quote = FALSE)
 # save the list of IDs of participants of European ancestry.
 eurfamily.fam <- select(eurfamily.fam, IID)